 - Academic Tips - provides you with useful study tips on how to take better notes, how to manage your time and study more effectively.

-If you need to discuss your study situation or get tips on how to improve your study habits, you can turn to the student counsellor in your school or to the student counsellor at the central administration.
+If you need to discuss your study situation or get tips on how to improve your study habits, you can turn to the student counsellor in your school or to the study- and career counselling service at a central level.

 For contact details, click here